 What does 'confidential' mean when it comes to medical staff?

-Doctors and nurses involved in your care and treatment can share information that helps them treat you.
-They need to get your permission to tell anyone else.
+Doctors and nurses involved in your care and treatment can share information with other people who are also trying to help you get better - for example, specialist doctors like dermatologists, cardiologists, psychiatrists.
+But they need to get your permission to tell anyone else.

 The only other reasons for not keeping things confidential are:

 - if they think you can't understand or make choices about care, treatment and testing for yourself

 - if they think you're in immediate danger or might harm yourself

 In general, your meetings with medical staff are private and everything about them must remain confidential.

 However, if your doctor or nurse think you are in danger or are about to harm yourself, they can get other people involved to help make sure you stay safe.